Michael-Cowie/Notes/Math/ratios.md

 A ratio is a mathematical expression that **compares two quantities**, showing how much of one quantity exists relative to another.
 Unlike an isolated number, **a ratio describes a relationship**.
 It tells us how two quantities are connected rather than how large either quantity is by itself.
 A ratio does not represent addition, multiplication, or a completed calculation.
 It describes how two quantities are related.

-A ratio remains valid even if one of the quantities is fixed or constant.
 The purpose of a ratio is to show relative size or proportion, not to require that both quantities can change.
 The quantities **may be able to scale, but they do not have to**.
 A useful way to identify a ratio is to ask, **"What is being compared to what?"**.
 If the relationship expresses "How much of one quantity exists relative to another", then a ratio is present.

 Some ratios compare two things that can both vary